-Segment Information
+37. Segment Information

 The management is of the view that the business of the company predominantly falls within a single primary segment viz.
-"Financial and Related Services" and hence there are no separate reportable segments as per Ind-AS 108 dealing with
+"Financial and Related Services" and hence there are no searate reportable segments as per Ind-AS 108 dealing with segment reporting.

-- 39. The Board of Directors of the Company at its meeting held on 19th January, 2017 considered and approved the disinvestment of the entire shares of one of its material wholly owned subsidiary viz, Aristro Capital Markets Limited to one or more entities subjected to the Shareholders approval vide Postal Ballot. - Further as per the combined Scrutinizer Report on E-voting & Postal Ballot dated 21st March, 2017 issued by Mr. Prateek Kohli, Practicing Company Secretary (CP No 16457), Proprietor of M/s Prateek Kohli & Associates, Company Secretaries, the Scrutinizer, the members of our Company had approved the proposal of disinvestment of the M/s Aristro Capital Markets Limited to one or more entities. - Aristro Capital Markets Limited had received prior approval for change in shareholding resulting into change in control from Securities and Exchange Board of India (SEBI) vide its letter MIRSD/DOR/BS/OW/P/30298/1/2019 dated 15th November, 2019.
-The Company is in the process of disposal of the said shares as per the SEBI's approval including any further communication with SEBI.
-Pending such transfer, the effect of the transaction has not been reflected in these financial statements and hence treated as "Non Current Assets held for Sale" as per Ind As 105. - 40.
-Trade receivables and trade payables with respect to few parties are subject to confirmation and reconciliation, if any. - 41.
+38. The Board of Directors of the Company at its meeting held on 19th January, 2017 considered and approved the disinvestment of the entire shares of one of its material wholly owned subsidiary viz, Aristro Capital Markets Limited to one or more entities subjected to the Shareholders approval vide Postal Ballot.

+Further as per the combined Scrutinizer Report on E-voting & Postal Ballot dated 21st March, 2017 issued by Mr. Prateek Kohli, Practicing Company Secretary (CP No 16457), Proprietor of M/s Prateek Kohli & Associates, Company Secretaries, the Scrutinizer, the members of our Company had approved the proposal of disinvestment of the M/s Aristro Capital Markets Limited to one or more entities.

+The transaction for sale of shares is pending for regulatory approvals.
+Pending such transfer, the effect of the transaction has not been reflected in these results and hence treated as "Non Current Assets held for Sale" as per Ind AS 105.

+- 39. Trade receivables and trade payables with respect to few parties are subject to confirmation and reconciliation, if any. - 40.
 The Company and M/s Golden Goenka Credit Private Limited (Formerly known as Risewell Credit Private Limited) had made an investment in M/s Purple Advertising Services Private Limited (the "Associate") during the year 2012-13 and 2013-14 and as a result M/s Purple Advertising Services Private Limited became the Associate of the Company from year 2013-14.
 As per the terms of agreement for investment, the Associate Company had agreed to issue a specified number of its equity shares in lieu of investments made.
 However, out of the requisite numbers of shares, the Associate Company had issued only 25,00,000 shares to the Company.
 Consequently, the agreement was cancelled and a money suit was filed in the Hon'ble Calcutta High Court against the Associate Company.

-42. Related Party Disclosures
+41. Related Party Disclosures